biscuitboost/yourbanger-fe/src/data/post/christmas-gift-ideas.md

 ---
 publishDate: 2024-11-25T00:00:00Z
-title: "Christmas Gift Ideas for Everyone on Your List"
+title: "AI Christmas Songs & Gift Ideas for Everyone on Your List"
 excerpt: "The ultimate Christmas gift guide for every person and budget.
 From stocking stuffers to showstoppers, find the perfect gift for everyone—without the holiday shopping stress."
 image: ~/assets/images/blog/christmas-gifts-hero.jpg
 imageAlt: "Christmas gift ideas beautifully wrapped under decorated tree with festive holiday lighting"